- About Rotary

 Promoting peace is not a problem isolated to the developing world.
 In Great Britain and Ireland, Rotary clubs encourage understanding, diversity and compassion through a variety of activities at a local level.

-Each year, Rotary supports up to 100 professionals to undertake study at one of our Rotary Peace Centres around the world.
+Each year, Rotary supports professionals in peace and development to study at one of our Rotary Peace Centres around the world.

-Through academic learning and practical implementation, Rotary Peace Fellows become global leaders in peace and conflict prevention and resolution.
+Through academic learning, practical implementation, and networking opportunities, Rotary Peace Fellows become global leaders in peacebuilding and conflict prevention and resolution.

 Rotary members volunteer their time and talents to deliver service projects in communities around the world.